Genetic twist: Medieval plague may have molded our immunity

-Our Medieval ancestors left us with a biological legacy: Genes that may have helped them survive the Black Death make us more susceptible to certain diseases today.
+Our medieval ancestors left us with a biological legacy: Genes that may have helped them survive the Black Death make us more susceptible to certain diseases today.

 It’s a prime example of the way germs shape us over time, scientists say in a new study published Wednesday in the journal Nature.